 8) Compare a few scenarios.

-We’ll help you determine prices for any property near Sachse – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).
+We’ll help you determine prices for any property near Sachse – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the associated costs).